chaos-mesh/chaosd/README.md

 # chaosd

-chaosd is an easy-to-use Chaos Engineering tool used to inject failures to a physical node. chaosd supports the following two modes to inject failures:
+chaosd is an easy-to-use Chaos Engineering tool used to inject failures to a physical node.
+Currently, two modes are supported:

 - **Command mode** - Using chaosd as a command-line tool.
 Supported failure types are: